johnjasa/nrel_work_portfolio/README.md

 Because BAR was mostly focused on rotor and blade design, they were using a placeholder tower with linear taper and a 10 meter base diameter.
 However, that original tower did not meet buckling and frequency constraints, and its 10 meter diameter prevented it from being easily transportable.
 To both obtain a better tower design and help get me accustomed to useing WISDEM, I design and performed a series of studies with different design constraints to understand the design space and provide BAR with a more reasonable tower design.
+Pietro and Garrett helped me formulate and interpret these studies.

 The image below shows a comparison of optimal tower designs, highlighting which design are feasible.
 This figure, more studies, and what it means for the BAR project are contained in this slide deck I made and presented to the BAR group.